 Have you ever heard the term You are what you eat?
 This statement couldn’t be more accurate, especially when it comes to anti-inflammatory superfoods.
 By consuming these types of food regularly, you can keep your inflammation levels low and reduce your risk of inflammatory diseases like heart disease and arthritis, plus lower your risk of obesity and even certain cancers.

 This article takes you through the various anti-inflammatory superfoods to start adding to your diet today!

 Inflammation is a natural immune response to infection, irritation, or injury.
 It’s your body’s way of communicating that something isn’t right—and it can help protect you against more serious illnesses and disorders.
 But when our inflammatory responses are out of whack, they can cause pain, fatigue, and even destroy tissues.
 This can fuel various diseases including diabetes, heart disease, cancer, and even autoimmune conditions.
 That’s why anti-inflammatory foods are so important: They can help calm down chronic inflammation and keep your body healthy.

 Top 10 Plant-Based Anti-inflammatory Superfoods to Consume

-According to research, anthocyanins are highly associated with improved visual acuity, reduced blood pressure, and reduced cancer cell proliferation.
+The anti-inflammatory action of anthocyanins may also reduce symptoms associated with conditions such as rheumatoid arthritis and other chronic inflammatory diseases.
+Also, anthocyanins are highly associated with improved visual acuity, reduced blood pressure, and reduced cancer cell proliferation.
 Read More.